 The implementation of the handling of the instructions in the logic model – was done with TDD – Test driven development.

-Utils class was created as a Helper class which will include the methods that not part of the Panel handling itself.
-It will shortly th code to be more viewable.
+Utils class was created as a Helper class which will include the methods that are not part of the Panel handling itself.
+It will shortly the code to be more viewable.

 Used design patterns